 Religion and Spirituality Podcasts Examples

 - Joel Osteen Podcast: Joel Osteen has established himself as a global Christian leader and successful televangelist.
 His loyal followers worldwide didn’t take too long to also jump link up with him when he started his podcast several years ago.
-Each week, Joel and his wife Victoria dish out messages on their free ministry resource to, perhaps, millions across the world.
-The aim is to connect with listeners on a spiritual note, to uplift communities and help them cope with the travails of life.
+Each week, Joel and his wife Victoria dish out messages on their free ministry resource to, perhaps, millions worldwide.
+The aim is to connect with listeners on a spiritual note, uplift communities, and help them cope with the travails of life.
 It is a co-hosted show.

 9. Health and Fitness

-I know how overwhelming it can be taking in all that content on health and fitness.
+I know how overwhelming it can be to take in all that content on health and fitness.
 And for most of us, reading is serious work.
 It’s just hard to get it sometimes.
 This is why podcasts are largely accepted.
-You can go about your regular routine and just take a listen.
-Whether at the local cafe taking a cappuccino, at the gym hitting the treadmill or even driving to work, you can easily listen to expert advice and opinions on very sensitive health issues.
+You can go about your regular routine and just listen.
+Whether at the local cafe taking a cappuccino, at the gym hitting the treadmill, or even driving to work, you can easily listen to expert advice and opinions on very sensitive health issues.

 There are thousands of health and fitness podcasts around the globe.
-The fitfam culture has also led to an exponential increase in the last five years.
-So if you’re looking to start a podcast, this might be a good podsite topic to take advantage of.
+The Fitfam culture has also led to an exponential increase in the last five years.
+So if you’re looking to start a podcast, these might be great podcast topics.